 Most people say that it is not what you say, but how you say it.
 While it is true that how you deliver your answers to the interview questions hurled at you matters a lot, the content of your response would also be significant.
 So please do not dare to think that you can pass a call center interview with just confidence as your weapon.

 One valuable tip that I can impart to you is to make a script.
 Yes, make your own script for the call center interview questions listed above.
 After making your own script, try to make an outline for each answer.
 Let’s take the call center interview answer 1 as an example.
 For this particular answer, your outline can be: varied interests, sketch, and volunteer.
 Memorize these keywords so that you will be able to deliver your answer smoothly.
 This will minimize the need for fillers like uhms and ahhs.
 Remember that fillers can make you look like you don’t have a chain of thought and can make you feel less confident.
 Try to sprinkle your response with some filler though.
-If you don’t have any filler, you will look like you have just memorized all your answers.
+If you don’t have any fillers, you will look like you have just memorized all your answers.
 You do not want this to happen.
 This is why I recommend memorizing just an outline or the keywords of your response and not the entire response.
 This will make sure that you will still have some filler and pauses in between for responses while formulating your answers.
 It won’t be a big obstacle though, as you already have a ready outline of keywords in your head.
-Do not sound like a robot and please have a ready and organized response in your head.
+Do not sound like a robot, just have a ready and organized response in your head.

 Please remember as well to come up with answers to possible follow up interview questions the interviewer may have.
 If the interviewer asks you what you’re hobbies are and you say reading, then please expect the interviewer to ask as well questions like what is your favorite book or who is your favorite author and why.